 Trip: 28 July 2019.
 From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

-The impressive double-ended ferry GLYKOFILOUSA VIII was built in 2019 in Greece, She was delivered to the company Panagia Glykofilousa NE, becoming the eighth ship delivered in the enterprise's history.
-Besides being as modern and comfortable as her other two fleetmates, the GLYKOFILOUSA IV and the GLYKOFILOUSA V (both built in 2017), her design and her amenities are among the most unique in the Greek coastal service.
+The impressive double-ended ferry GLYKOFILOUSA VIII was built in 2019 in Greece.
+She was delivered to the Greek company Panagia Glykofilousa NE, becoming the eighth ship to have been ordered by them.
+Besides being as modern and comfortable as her other two fleetmates, namely the GLYKOFILOUSA IV and the GLYKOFILOUSA V (both built in 2017), her design and her amenities are among the most unique in the Greek coastal service.
 She operates under the 'Think Green' campaign, which makes her one of the most environmentally-friendly ferries in Greece.
 She possesses automated engines consuming low amounts of sulphur, interior and exterior furnishing made out of wood coming from the Agion Oros area, and also features dozens of plants and trees in both indoor and outdoor areas.
 She began service on the Perama-Salamina line, immediately making an impact there thanks to her ecologic advantages.

 In order to explain to you how the GLYKOFILOUSA VIII was the eighth newbuilding of the company, as well as the seventh ship in the history of Panagia Glykofilousa NE to take the name 'GLYKOFILOUSA', I decided to introduce all the ferries the company has had since it was established in 2005.
 It has owned eight double-ended ferries, but only three of them operate for the company today.
 Panagia Glykofilousa NE is known for quickly selling their ferries to other companies (both Greek and foreign) just a few years after beginning to operate them.
 They however replace them immediately with newer ships.
 Thus, a cycle keeps repeating itself: Build, operate, sell, replace by another built ship, operate it, sell it, and so on.
 A similar policy is followed by companies like Tsokos Lines and Evia Ferries, to name a few.
 In order to avoid confusion and in order to provide you with a general overview of the fleet of Panagia Glykofilousa NE, here is an outline of all the ships that operate or that have operated for the company, and what their current status is as of March 2020: